Breaking News

 Arroz con habichuelas

-A Puerto Rican, and Caribbean, hallmark is arroz con habichuelas, or rich with beans.
-I’d be surprised if you can find any restaurant in Puerto Rico that doesn’t serve rich and beans.
+A Puerto Rican, and Caribbean, hallmark is arroz con habichuelas, or rice with beans.
+I’d be surprised if you can find any restaurant in Puerto Rico that doesn’t serve rice and beans.
 It is everywhere, and often sold by the street vendors as well.
 Black beans are sometimes used, although it is more of a Cuban dish.
 Puerto Ricans usually make their rice and beans with large red beans.
 Just a heads up if you have learned Spanish elsewhere, habichuelas means frijoles.
 They use habichuelas instead of frijoles in Puerto Rico for beans.

 Arroz con habichuelas Puerto Rico